kherin/ascii-treasure-hunt/README.md

-# ascii-treasure-hunt
-Using Node.JS to create a basic and experimental treasure hunt game
+Using JavaScript to create a basic and experimental treasure hunt game